 Probe A Probe operation collects and returns the aggregate value for a specified attribute key for a specified level of the tree.
-As Figure 2 illustrates, the system satisfies a probe for a level-i aggregate value using a fourphase protocol that may be short-circuited when updates have previously propagated either results or partial results up or down the tree.
+As Figure 2 illustrates, the system satisfies a probe for a level-i aggregate value using a four-phase protocol that may be short-circuited when updates have previously propagated either results or partial results up or down the tree.
 In phase 1, the route probe phase, the system routes the probe up the attribute key's tree to either the root of the level-i subtree or to a node that stores the requested value in its ancestor MIB.
 In the former case, the system proceeds to phase 2 and in the latter it skips to phase 4.
 In phase 2, the probe scatter phase, each node that receives a probe request sends it to all of its children unless the node is a leaf or the node's reduction MIB already has a value that matches the probe's attribute key, in which case the node initiates phase 3 on behalf of its subtree by forwarding its local MIB or reduction MIB value up to the appropriate parent for the attribute key.
 In phase 3, the probe aggregation phase, when a node receives input values for the specified key from each of its children, it executes the aggregate function across these values and either (a) forwards the result to its parent (if its level is less than i) or (b) initiates phase 4 by forwarding the result to the child that requested it (if it is at level i).
 Finally, in phase 4, the aggregate routing phase the aggregate value is routed down to the node that requested it.
 Note that in the extreme case of a function installed with up = down = 0, a level-i probe can touch all nodes in a level-i subtree while in the opposite extreme case of a function installed with up = down = ALL, probe is a completely local operation at a leaf.
+Also, in our system, instead of returning only the level-i aggregate for a probe from a node requesting level-i aggregated value, we choose to return the aggregated values at all ancestors of the node at levels till level-i as these values are readily available after collecting the value at level-i ancestor.